mitmedialab/prg-raise-playground/extensions/README.md

 ### Legacy Support

 One thing that makes adopting the new Extension Framework slightlier tricker is the need to support 'old' projects.
-In other words, any projects saved using the old, vanilla-javascript extension should (***must***) continue to work once you port the extension over to the Framework.
+In other words, any projects saved using the old, vanilla-javascript extension should / ***must*** continue to work once you port the extension over to the Framework.

 In order to make this as simple as possible, we've developed a utility that is able to extract necessary block info from the object returned by the old `getInfo` method -- this method defines the behavior of vanilla-javascript extensions and their blocks.

-The information that this utility, the `extractLegacySupportFromOldGetInfo` function, retrieves can then be used when defining blocks in the new, Framework-specific method `defineBlocks`.
+This information can then be used when defining blocks in the new, Framework-specific method `defineBlocks`.
 You'll use this for every block that is present in the old extension (and thus might be used in an already saved project).

 You're free to define additional blocks in your ported over extension, but you must support all blocks defined in the old extension with the method demonstrated below:

+Here's how:

+1. Load up the [deployed site]() which should include the 'old' extension you're working to port over.
+2. First, add in the `Extension Probe` extension using the [extensions menu]().
+3. Next, add the extension you're porting over.
+4. Scroll back up to the blocks of the `Extension Probe` and execute the "Get Legacy Support" block (ensure that the block's input field is set to your extension's ID).
+    - This will download a file called `legacy.ts` to your computer
+    - After approving the download, follow the instructions in the popped-up UI to understand how to make use of the file.
+An example is included below.

 #### Vanilla Javascript Extension